TylerGilman/vid-generator/README.md

 ## Description:
 Tools for automating editing Videos, specifically from Youtube into high quality shorts.
+Uses VOSK to subtitle using local resources.
+Can use chatgpt to edit videos or you can grab single clips.
+Should allow easy manual edits somehow as well.

 ## Installation Instructions:
 Include detailed instructions on how to set up and install your project.
 This should cover any prerequisites, dependencies, and step-by-step instructions to get the project running.